Visit the Wetland

 Do a research project!

 Interested in getting your hands dirty and gaining a better understanding of the wetland?
 Connect with a faculty member and do a research project in the wetland!
 Look for a professor whose background and research interests fit yours.
-A great way to start this search is through the UW Bothell web pages for academic schools and programs.
-Talk with professors about research ideas -- either as an independent study, or contributing to their current research.
+Talk with professors about research ideas – either as an independent study, or contributing to their current research.

 Enhancing the Classroom Experience